Printing in Newcastle

 Digital printers are suited to lower print quantities, typically between 1 to SOO off, but this is job-dependent.
 They are also extremely cost effective for printing in black and white, even at larger quantities.

-Digital printing is widely accepted as being the faster printing option.
+Digital printing in Newcastle is widely accepted as being the faster printing option.
 A digital printer doesn’t need to be set up for every job or require plates to be produced, and the output is instant.

 Traditionally considered to produce a lower quality print compared to litho printing, digital printers have come a long way in recent years.
 The average layman. in most cases would find it hard to tell the difference between a good quality digital and a litho print.

 digital printers print in 4 colour CMYK.
 Although able to match some specific Pantone colours, their accuracy does not compare to a lithographic print.
 If a number of spot colours or specific Pantone is important then litho print may prove the better option.

 for the unique personalisation of every printed copy. digital printing is the only way to go, without proving to be an expensive and time consuming process.